Initial analysis of the impact of the Ukrainian power grid synchronization with Continental Europe: Statistics of power system frequency data

 where $[f_-,f_+] = [49.99,50.01] \, \si{Hz}$ is the deadband.
 We recall that we have divided the equations of motion by the inertia $M$, such that the proportionality constant is the aggregated droop constant $c_1$ divided by $M$.

-The data suggests that the ratio $c_1/M$ \emph{increased} after the 16\textsuperscript{th} of March.
+The data suggests that the ratio $c_1/M$ remained approximately the same as before the synchronization on the 16\textsuperscript{th} of March.
 We can assume that the effective inertia $M$ increased as the power plants in Ukraine and Moldova synchronized with the CE grid, especially given that these regions rely on nuclear and fossil fuel power plants~\cite{BPreview2021}.
-Hence, the increase of the aggregated droop constant $c_1$ is even larger than the increase shown in Fig.~\ref{fig:2}.
+Hence, the aggregated droop constant $c_1$ has increased proportionally.

 The diffusion function $D_2(f)$ is approximately constant with respect to $f$, showing that the power fluctuations are mostly independent of the actual frequency $f(t)$.
 We find that the strength of the fluctuations slightly \emph{increased} after the synchronization with Ukraine on 16\textsuperscript{th} of March.
-This finding is consistent with the observed slight broadening of the PDF of the frequency increments shown in Fig.~\ref{fig:1}.
+This finding is consistent with the idea that the frequency increments shown in Fig.~\ref{fig:1} show large deviations more often.

 These observations suggest the following interpretation.
-After the synchronization of the Ukraine and Moldova with the CE synchronous area, effective power fluctuations increased.
-However, the strength of primary control also increased such that frequency fluctuations did not change substantially.
+The overall inertia of the CE grid increased due to the considerable amount of conventional generation in Ukraine and Moldova~\cite{BPreview2021}.
+This would theoretically decrease the amplitude of the diffusion $D_2$.
+Contrary to this expectation, we observe a slight increase in the amplitude of diffusion, which points to added fluctuations in the system.
+Yet it does not seem that the overall frequency quality has changed substantially.